Visiting Banff and Lake Louise

 How is the air quality?

-- The air quality is dependant on a number of factors, including wind direction, precipitation, etc. Typically air quality will be best in the morning while daytime temperatures are still cool.
+- On a smokey day, the air quality is dependant on a number of factors, including wind direction, precipitation, etc. Typically air quality will be best in the morning while daytime temperatures are still cool.

-- Children, the elderly and those with lung disease may experience some difficulty.
+- Children, the elderly, and those with lung disease may want to avoid extended exposure during times of poor air quality.

 - The latest statement from Environment Canada can be found here.